 I am tight with fear and watch Daughter Jane attend her wounds.
+The and still the Widow does not neturn.

-The sun is slowing down.
+Sun is slowing down.

 Daughter Jane boils duck eggs and when cool wraps them in a piece of cloth.
 She folds a blanket and hands it to me, motioning with two fingers to follow.
-We leave the house, scurrying around to the back yard.
+We leave the house, scurry around to the back yard.
 All manner of fowl cluck and fly from our feet.
 We run through the pasture.
 One goat turns to look.
 The billy does not.
 A bad omen.
 We squeeze between the fence slats and enter the trees.
 Now we walk, softly, Daughter Jane leading the way.
 The sun empties itself, pouring what is left through tree shadow.
 Birds and small animals are still eating and calling to one another.